WisdomStoneWorshiper/chainvote/backend/README.md

 > If the server does not start due to another Port occupying the same port, you can switch the port number at .env at SERVER_PORT section

+Currently, we hosted the server on the Google Cloud for testing at http://34.81.225.93:3000/

 #### To setup the ITSC Database,
 - Call the POST /test route with `{itsc : <itsc name>}` Body in JSON format.
 This will insert your ITSC name to the database so that you can register your account using the Mobile Application